dawn-network/dawn/README.md

 # glogchain: Let's upgrade the web

+#### Notice:
+This reposiory isn't super-active right now.
+You can look to a number of test repositories, like dawn-network/pasture and dawn-network/gloggie2 to know more about our attempts to create code that follows the current basecoin design pattern.
+Most code in this repository was written by github.com/@baabeetaa, a truly masterful programmer.

+#### Notice:
-Notice: We are looking for programmers, and we want those programmers to be validators on the dawn network.
+We are looking for programmers, and we want those programmers to be validators on the dawn network.
 Validators collectively get 10% of the coin produced.
 The kinds of programmers we'd love to have join up like to think/pursue/create about/in:

 * Go
 * TRUTH
 * javascript
-* TRUTH
+* CREATIVITY
 * dart
-* TRUTH
+* FUN
 * tendermint
-* TRUTH
+* GEEKINESS
 * systems
 * FREEDOM
 * qt